Wall Street gains; oil's rise fuels energy shares

 The U.S. Energy Information Administration said crude stockpiles fell 3 million barrels last week, opposite of forecasts of analysts polled by Reuters for a build of 2.6 million barrels.

-Benchmark Brent crude LCOc1 settled up 2 percent to $51.86 a barrel, while U.S. West Texas Intermediate crude CLc1 settled up 2.3 percent at $49.83 a barrel.
+Benchmark Brent crude settled up 2 percent to $51.86 a barrel, while U.S. West Texas Intermediate crude settled up 2.3 percent at $49.83 a barrel.

 (Additional reporting by Barani Krishnan, Rodrigo Campos, Richard Leong and Karen Brettell in New York and Nigel Stephenson and Dhara Ranasinghe in London; Editing by Susan Thomas, Nick Zieminski and David Gregorio)